eclipse-cdt-cloud/cdt-cloud-blueprint/.github/ISSUE_TEMPLATE/theia_update.md

 ---
 name: CDT Cloud Blueprint update
-about: Update CDT Cloud Blueprint to latest Theia Blueprint release
+about: Update CDT Cloud Blueprint to latest Theia Community release
 ---

 <!-- Please replace the version below with the desired version. -->
-# Update Theia to 1.XX.X
+Update and release aligned with Theia XX

 ## Required Steps